-Performance of the nbdeployutil utility
+Performance of the usage reporting tool

-The performance of the nbdeployutil utility is dependent on the system running it as well as the size of the NetBackup catalog.
+The performance of the tool is dependent on the system running it as well as the size of the NetBackup catalog.
 The --gather option only executes as quickly as the bpimagelist command can run on 90 days of images.
 The speed of report generation is dependent on the number of images and fragments.
-The operating system running the command also affects the utility's performance.
+The operating system running the command also affects the tool's performance.

-Depending on the environment, the nbdeployutil utility can take from several seconds to several minutes to run the --gather or the --report options.
+Depending on the environment, the tool can take from several seconds to several minutes to run the --gather or the --report options.

-If you use Flexible licensing, scanning a large number of clients increases the execution time of nbdeployutil run accordingly.
+If you use Flexible licensing, scanning a large number of clients increases the execution time of the usage reporting tool run accordingly.
 The clients that are scanned in the current run (for which the machine type is collected) are not scanned again in the subsequent runs.
-This reduces the execution time of nbdeployutil.
+This reduces the execution time of netbackup deployment insights.

-Overlap detection for any data that NetBackup protects with multiple policies
+Overlap detection for any data that NetBackup protects with multiple policies netbackup deployment insights report with the --overlap-details option.

 For capacity licensing reports for any agents that support the accurate licensing method, use the overlap option to detect any data that NetBackup protects with multiple policies.
-To enable overlap detection, run the nbdeployutil report with the --overlap-details option.
+To enable overlap detection, run the